2019 October 4th at 3:23

 Overall, Weebly offers support, but in case of an urgent situation, stay patient, because it may take some time.

 Weebly Review - Conclusion

 Weebly is a really decent website builder.
 The plans are relatively inexpensive and have a good lineup of features enabled.
-This builder is a good option for a basic eCommerce.
-The performance has to be highlighted as one of the standout advantages.
-Terrific response times are 99.99% uptime is not something even most of the hosting providers can brag about.
+This builder is a great option for beginner users or to start an eCommerce.
+And the performance has to be highlighted as one of the standout advantages.

 - Superb performance